Creating a Manager-Based Base Environment#

 The tutorial corresponds to the create_cartpole_base_env

-script in the source/standalone/tutorials/03_envs
+script in the scripts/tutorials/03_envs

 directory.